© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Romano-British farmstead, 750m east of Camphill Farm is a scheduled monument protected by Historic England under reference 1011423.
 View the official record →

-The Romano-British farmstead located 750 metres east of Camphill Farm is a rural settlement dating to the Roman period in Britain.
+The Romano-British farmstead situated 750 metres east of Camphill Farm is a scheduled ancient monument dating to the Roman period in northern Britain.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011423.

 Romano-British farmstead, 750m east of Camphill Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1011423.